 Island historian Frances Karttunen has compiled a comprehensive history of the Dreamland Theater building and its original four partners.
+(Photos courtesy of the Nantucket Historical Association.)

 History of the Building